nithssh/DiscordGameBot/README.md

 The project is currently a monolith.

 ## Prerequisites
-* Python 3 - The language the bot is primarily written in. https://www.python.org/downloads/
+* Python 3.x - The language the bot is primarily written in. https://www.python.org/downloads/
-* Discord.py - A popular API wrapper for the discord.js written in Python. https://github.com/Rapptz/discord.py
 * MySQL - The database server the bot uses to store all the game data. https://www.mysql.com/downloads/

 *Dependencies*
+* Discord.py - A popular API wrapper for the discord.js written in Python. https://github.com/Rapptz/discord.py
 * faker - random data generator.
 Currently being used in project for address generation. https://github.com/joke2k/faker
 * names - random name generator. https://github.com/treyhunner/names
 * mysql-connector-python - The connector used to interface with the MySQL database from within python code.
 Used to query/read/write data to and from the database.

 ## Configuration

+* Install all the prerequisites.

-* Install all the prerequisites (by following the installation instructions found in the respective links).
+* Install all the dependencies by running the command `pip install -r requirements.txt`.

-* Clone the repo by downloading the repo’s zip and extracting it or using git bash (or other CLIs).
+* Clone the repo.

 * Open MySQL workbench and create a schema name `gamedata`, and create a table named `maintable` using
 ``` SQL